openshift-homeroom/lab-workshop-content/workshop/content/exercises/03-building-image.md

 ```

 Right now the content displayed is the same as this workshop.
 This is where you would start modifying the content.

+When you have a code block marked for execution, you can copy it instead of executing it, by pressing the SHIFT key while clicking on it.